tgoldenphoenix/my-markdown-notes/docs/programming-md/linux/dev-ops/vim/vim.md

 Match Navigation

 - Select the openning curly bracket `{`, press `%` to jump to its closing bracket.
-- `d%` delete till the closing bracket
+- `d%` delete to the closing bracket
 - `dt(` delete everthing up until the opening bracket
 - `yt{` copy everything up until the `{`